+Divorce and Co-borrower car loans.
 Divorce can make the splitting of shared property and assets messy.
 And while relationships can change drastically over the course of a car loan, to relinquish the responsibility of a car loan after a divorce, the loan needs to be paid off in some way – whether that’s naturally over the course of the loan term, by selling the vehicle, or by refinancing.

 Removing Your Name From a Joint Car Loan

-If you want to remove your name from the auto loan, and there are a few options to do so:
+If you want to remove your name from the auto loan, there are a few options to do so:

 1. Pay off the loan